Highland Park, Illinois: In popular culture

 Highland Park is the location of the main characters' former home in the CBS drama The Good Wife.

 Highland Park was used for location shots for several movies written and directed by John Hughes in the 1980s including Ferris Bueller's Day Off, Weird Science, Sixteen Candles, Uncle Buck and Home Alone.
 Other popular films from the 1980s shot or partially set in Highland Park include Ordinary People, Risky Business, and Lucas.
 Since 2000, Highland Park movies have included Kicking & Screaming and Shattered Memories of Love.
 In the film Shattered Glass, Stephen Glass, portrayed by actor Hayden Christensen, makes repeated reference to his family's residence in Highland Park as an indication of the high expectations they have for his career.

+Highland Park was where the cast of Oxygen's Bad Girls Club resided for its twelfth installment.

-"Highland Park has the feel of a gated community without the actual gates," writes Vanity Fair, and has a tradition of "very clever minds who left to strike gold in Hollywood."
+"Highland Park has the feel of a gated community without the actual gates", writes Vanity Fair, and has a tradition of "very clever minds who left to strike gold in Hollywood."
 The creators of the Revenge of the Nerds, Beethoven, and other films grew up in Highland Park.

 It also was the setting for the 2000/2001 Fox and PBS documentary show American High.